Fraunhofer Institute for Telecommunications: Transition to the Fraunhofer Society

 The institute became part of the Fraunhofer Society in 2003 and received today’s name, Fraunhofer Institute for Telecommunications, Heinrich Hertz Institute, HHI.
 The institute has been cooperating with the neighboring Technische Universität Berlin for decades.

 A data transmission system was successfully developed in 2006 with a never-before-seen speed of 2560 Gb/s, which means transmitting a data volume corresponding to the content of 60 DVDs takes one second.
 What’s more, a breakthrough was achieved in video compression making it possible to store motion pictures in the high-resolution HDTV format with 2 million pixels per image on DVD.

 On 10 November 2016 scientists of the Fraunhofer HHI established a bidirectional 1.7 Tbit/s free-space optical communications link over the air.
 The eye-safe optical beam transmission was transmitted over a distance of 380 meters.
 Eye-safe operation through 380-m air was successfully demonstrated at a total antenna output power of less than 10 mW.
 The signals in both directions consisted of 40 wavelength channels of 43 Gbit/s.

+In 2020, the institute was targeted in an arson attack for which the Vulkangruppe, a far-left environmental activist group, later claimed responsibility.